Chapter

 these years, but some plants survived.
 And those little creatures—”

-She looked at Pritkin, who started to supply a name, then glanced at me
+Pritkin, who started to supply a name, then glanced at me and stopped.

-and stopped.
 Which meant that this probably wasn’t groundhog.
-I looked
+I looked at my bowl

 I was freaking ravenous.